 Healthy saliva production is essential to a clean mouth.
-Saliva helps break down plaque and food build-up, and kills light bacteria.
+Saliva helps break down plaque and food build-up and kills light bacteria.

-Certain juices are known to help with bad breath because of the acids contained in them.
+Certain juices are known to help with bad breath or halitosis because of the acids contained in them.
 Pineapple juice is anecdotally known to help with bad breath – just make sure to rinse after having a glass or chewing on a piece to remove the sugars.

-The vitamin C in oranges is another great way to freshen breath.
+Vitamin C in oranges is another great way to freshen breath.
 Vitamin C is a stimulant for saliva production, and the more saliva you have in your mouth, the more bad bacteria can be washed out.

 Do you have your own methods of getting rid of bad breath?
 Leave a comment below!